 You’ve put in a rental property application, and you’re now waiting to find out if you got the place.
 So what happens next?

 Important: Rent.com.au, like other real estate websites, is not a property manager or a landlord.
-It’s simply an advertising option for property managers and landlords to list their available properties online.
-If you don’t hear back from an agent, you need to contact them directly as Rent.com.au has nothing to do with the management of properties.
+Rent.com.au is an advertising site which landlords and agents use to advertise their available properties.
+Haven’t heard back from the agent managing the property you’ve applied for?
+You need to contact the agent direct, as Rent.com.au does not manage any properties.

-Alternatively, tell the agent you applied for ‘Property X’ yesterday, and you are checking to see if they require any further information.
-This move will ensure you stay top of mind when they are sorting through applications for the rental.
+Another way to approach this stage of the application process is to let the agent know you applied for the property yesterday, and that you’re simply checking to see if they require any further information.
+Doing so can help your application stay top of mind when the agent is sorting through applications for the property.

 Go in with a good attitude

 This may be one of the most important tips!
-Searching and applying for rental properties can be a stressful time for a prospective renter.
-Make sure you are polite and friendly to the leasing agent, landlord or owner during the process – going in with a pleasant attitude will have a direct impact on the success of your application.
+Searching and applying for rental properties can be a stressful time for renters.

 During the enquiry, viewing and application process, make sure you’re polite and friendly to the leasing agent, landlord or owner.